PLF Policy 3.400

 (B) To qualify for proration of the applicable PLF assessment under this policy, an attorney must cease to engage in any private practice of law which would require PLF coverage.
 This means, among other things, that the attorney may not consult with a current, former, or prospective client, partner, fellow shareholder, associate, employee, or associated lawyer concerning the ongoing progress or handling of an existing matter or new matter unless permitted to do so within the scope of the attorney’s PLF exemption.

 (C) If an attorney obtains proration of his or her assessment under subsection (A) and returns to PLF coverage in the same Plan Year with a gap in continuous coverage of less than two full calendar months, upon returning to coverage the attorney will be required to pay his or her full annual assessment as if there had been no gap in coverage.
-In all other cases, an attorney who returns to PLF coverage in the same Plan Year will be assessed according to Policy 3.200(B) upon returning to coverage.
+In all other cases, the PLF will charge the attorney who returns to PLF coverage in the same Plan Year an assessment according to Policy 3.200(B).
 Attorneys subject to this subsection may qualify for installment payment privileges according to Policy 3.300(B).

 (D) The Retroactive Date for an attorney who obtains proration of his or her assessment under Policy 3.400 and later returns to PLF coverage will be determined according to Policy 3.100.